Posted by on July 26, 2012 in Blog

 He also briefly cautions for a more pragmatic approach in Syria:

 "It will become our war again.
-So let’s stop sort of waving the sword and making these threats unless we’re prepared to deliver….I don’t approve of the notion that we should be announcing who should step down from the position of a head of a state unless we are seriously prepared to remove that person."blog comments powered by Disqus
+So let’s stop sort of waving the sword and making these threats unless we’re prepared to deliver….I don’t approve of the notion that we should be announcing who should step down from the position of a head of a state unless we are seriously prepared to remove that person."comments powered by Disqus